wondrousWebWorks/portfolio/README.md

 - Hero Shot image on in header was taken from [PNGTREE](https://pngtree.com/)
 - Blog images were taken from [Pexels](https://www.pexels.com/)
 - Project images were generated using [mockDrop](https://mockdrop.io/)
-- README.md tables were created using [Tables Generator](https://www.tablesgenerator.com/)
+- README.md tables in Information Architecture were created using [Tables Generator](https://www.tablesgenerator.com/)

 ## Disclaimer